tammo-v/astro-platform-starter/src/pages/introducing-mar.md

 `0.333333...`

 This seems minor, but the error compounds.
 Multiply it by `3`, and you don’t get `1` — you get something slightly off.
-These rounding errors accumulate, especially in iterative processes or symbolic systems that depend on exactness.
+These rounding errors accumulate — especially in iterative numerical processes or systems where structural precision must be maintained across steps.

 In ASN, the same value is stored exactly as: